timothygu1/bit-serial-CPU/docs/info.md

 ### Tim G:
 #### Documentation & Planning
-- Defined opcodes, bit fields, and supported operations for both R-type and I-type instructions
+- Defined instruction set - opcodes, bit field layout, and supported operations for both R-type and I-type instructions
 - Created the system block diagram and laid out module responsibilities
 - Wrote the test plan, identifying test cases for all instruction types and edge cases